 The contractual maturity of mortgage-backed securities and collateralized mortgage obligations is not a reliable indicator of their expected lives because borrowers have the right to prepay their obligations at any time.
 Mortgage-backed securities and collateralized mortgage obligations are typically issued with stated principal amounts and are backed by pools of mortgage loans and other loans with varying maturities.
 The term of the underlying mortgages and loans may vary significantly due to the ability of a borrower to prepay.
 Monthly pay downs on mortgage-backed securities may cause the average lives of the securities to be much different than the stated contractual maturity.
 During a period of rising interest rates, fixed rate mortgage-backed securities are not likely to experience heavy prepayments of principal, and consequently, the average lives of these securities are typically lengthened.
 If interest rates begin to fall, prepayments may increase, thereby shortening the estimated average lives of these securities.
 As of December 31, 2022, the average life of our securities portfolio was 6.8 years with an estimated effective duration of 5.0 years.
-As of December 31, 2021, the average life and the effective duration increased due to the increase in market rates and the resulting impact on mortgage-backed securities and our callable municipal securities.
+As of December 31, 2021, the average life of our securities portfolio was 4.9 years with an estimated effective duration of 4.1 years.
+Both the average life and the effective duration increased due to the increase in market rates and the resulting impact on mortgage-backed securities and our callable municipal securities.